 The DPS Program provides psychosocial services upon request and with the agreement of the impacted community.

-During COVID-19 measures, we are deploying our DPS Volunteer Network services virtually.
+During COVID-19 measures, we may deploy our DPS Volunteer Network services virtually or in person.
 See details under the tab: "What we do".

 The statutory authority for the DPS Program currently lies under the